marigold-ui/marigold/.changeset/few-points-vanish.md

 "@marigold/components": minor
 ---

-feat(dialog): Introduce a dedicated button to cancel a dialog
+feat(dialog): Introduce a dedicated button to close a dialog

 Make it more convenient to have a button that closes the `<Dialog>`.
 With this, there is less need to use the child function to access the `close` method.
-Instead you can now use `<Dialog.Cancel>` to render a standarized cancel button.
+Instead you can now use `<Button slote="close">` to render a close button.